hgrubbs/python_rpcfu/README.md

 Mapping
 -------
 Mapping is accomplished in __rpcfu_core/RPCMapper.py__.
 An example mapping is included that points to __rpc_controllers/test.py__.
-The quickest introduction to how RPC calls are mapped is to follow the _Quick Start_ above.
+The quickest introduction to how RPC calls are mapped is to take a peek inside __RPCMapper.py__ - it's short, concise, and very easy to add to.

 Need more documentation?
 ------------------------